clarte53/GaussianSplattingVRViewerUnity/README.md

 ![point_cloud](/point_cloud_ply.png)

-Launch the executable `GaussianSplattingVRViewer.exe`, it will load the **point_cloud.ply** file instead of the default default demo model.
+Launch the executable `GaussianSplattingVRViewer.exe`, the file will appear in the menu list.
+You can put as many as `*.ply` file you want.
+Now you can load the **point_cloud.ply** file instead of the default demo model.

 Enjoy gaussian splatting in VR again!